GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `flatPage_container` to isolate static flatpages

 In addition, some classes prefixed with `custo-*` are gradually being added to facilitate style overrides for components.
-A dedicated [ticket](https://github.com/GeotrekCE/Geotrek-rando-v3/issues/1079) shows explanations and differents styling for the main menu (available since 3.19.0).
+A dedicated [ticket](https://github.com/GeotrekCE/Geotrek-rando-v3/issues/1079) shows explanations and differents styling for the main menu (available since [3.19.0](https://github.com/GeotrekCE/Geotrek-rando-v3/releases/tag/v3.19.0)).

 ## Translations

-You can override every texts in translations files, based on default ones (https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/src/translations).
+You can override every texts in [translations files](https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/src/translations), based on default ones .

 You should at least override `home.title`, `home.description` and `home.welcome-text`.